-Home » Events, media & resources » Things to do » Reconnecting to Country
+Home » Events, resources & media releases » Things to do » Reconnecting to Country

 Local community groups across the Wilsons River catchment have worked together with the traditional custodians to create a series of beautiful places to reconnect with nature and culture.
 You can visit five of these locations on the ‘Reconnecting to Country Driving Tour’ and read more to learn about the Reconnecting to Country project.
 These places are still being cared for and co-created by their local communities.

 Reconnecting to Country ran between 2008 and 2012, and was funded by the NSW Environment Trust.
 It was a partnership project managed by Rous County Council, Widjabul custodians and Sustainable Futures Australia.
 Thousands of volunteer hours were contributed to this wonderful project that created six special places, two historical publications, two new Landcare groups, and many community events combining hands-on rainforest regeneration work and cultural experiences.

 Working groups of community volunteers from four areas in the Wilsons River catchment area worked together from November 2008 on their local Reconnecting to Country projects.
 In the final ’on the ground’ phase, including the community events and open days in 2010 and 2011 pictured above, volunteers got together with their local community and planted trees, helped to organise and publicise open days, documented the history of their local area, shared their stories, joined one of the newly formed Landcare groups, helped to develop cultural and educational interpretive material, and met the people who were involved with the project from the start, including local Aboriginal custodians.